marcello-grati/group13-hw-JUCE-FourierSerious/README.md

 This is an implementation of a synthesiser based on subtractive synthesis.
 This type of synthesis starts from a waveform at which a filter is applied.
 The type of waveform can be chosen by the user (between sine, square, sawtooth, triangle and white noise) and its frequency is controlled by a MIDI input.
 The user can also choose between three types of filter (lowpass, highpass and bandpass) and can modify some parameters of it.

 # Instructions:
+In order to use the plugin, you need to:
+1. download the code
+2. open the file "SubSynth.jucer" in Projucer
+3. open it with an IDE (for example Xcode, Visual Studio..)
+4. build the project inside the IDE
+5. use the plugin

 # Interface: